DavidF-22/ARI5121-AppliedNLP_Project/README.md

-# 🗣️ ARI5121 - pplied Natural Language Processing
+# 🗣️ ARI5121 - Applied Natural Language Processing

 This repository contains the coursework developed as part of the **ARI5121 - Applied Natural Language Processing** study unit at the University of Malta.